Jwala Devi Temple (Uttar Pradesh): History

 After convincing the gods Shiva the Creator placed the severed head of the goat in place of head on the Prajapati.

-Jwaladevi Temple is place that is believed to have been blessed with the presence of Shakti due to the falling of Front tongue of devi from the corpse of Sati Devi, when Lord Shiva carried her and wandered throughout Aryavarta in sorrow.
+Jwaladevi Temple is a place that is believed to have been blessed with the presence of Shakti due to the falling of Front tongue of devi from the corpse of Sati Devi, when Lord Shiva carried her and wandered throughout Aryavarta in sorrow.

 Importance

 The Idol of the main deity is located in the Sanctum Sanctorum (central place of the temple).
 The old black stone idol which was in the old temple has been installed along with other deities surrounding the main idol.
 It is believed that people offer gold/silver tongue as offerings here after their wishes are fulfilled.